 Save The Knife For Later

-If you find a knife you like on Amazon but you're not ready to purchase it right away, you can always add it to your shopping cart so it will be easy to find later.
+If you find a serrated clip knife for sale on Etsy that you like but you're not ready to purchase it right away, you can always add it to your shopping cart so it will be easy to find later.

 - In most cases, Etsy will keep track of items in your cart for 30 days.